 Burrata cheese and pasta: a delicious combination, especially when paired with the crisp, bright flavors of a summery white wine.
 Burrata cheese is, in layman’s terms, a soft, mozzarella cheese exterior, filled with pure cream like a little pouch, waiting to be opened.
 Much softer than you might usually choose to serve with pasta, it melts into a gloriously gooey mess atop hot noodles, making it a go-to indulgence for those summery evenings outside by the fire.
+You can find out Where To Buy Fresh Burrata Cheese here if you’re interested.

 What wine pairing for summer works the best with Burrata cheese and pasta?
 Although Sauvignon Blancs and Chardonnay may be your usual go to for warm weather sipping, alternative white wines like an Italian Grillo can be a refreshing way to get outside of your usual wine ‘box’.
 Hailing from the region of Sicily, Grillo wine varietals are high in minerality, dry, crisp, and full of fruit flavors like lemon, melon, and peach-all fruits in season during summer, making for a perfect complement to a light pasta or salad dish.

-Try Valle dell’Acate’s Sicilia Bianco, Zagra, 2013 ($17.99), a 100% Grillo varietal, aged 4 months in stainless steel barrels before an additional aging of 2 months in the bottle.
+Try Valle dell’Acate’s Sicilia Bianco, Zagra, 2013 ($17.99), a 100% Grillo varietal, aged 4 months in a stainless steel barrel before an additional aging of 2 months in the bottle.
 Deep yellow gold in color, with notes of white flower, lemon zest, and rose, it’s a fresh, balanced white wine that will pair beautifully with just about anything vegetarian, poultry, or seafood.
 Try it in lieu of a Chardonnay, and prepare to receive rave reviews from guests.
 Not sure how to choose a Grillo wine?
 Try looking for Wines of Sicilia DOC on the label.

 Makes: 4 servings